czukowski/mootools-ToolTip/README.md

 This is yet another ToolTip class for MooTools 1.3

 It doesn't do any magic, but provides a few useful tools for integrating various widgets into tooltips.
 I'll give some examples below, which would be the best way to understand how it works, followed by API docs.
-Note, that the examples are not complete and may need some tweaking to use in your own application.

 Using ToolTip on its own
 ------------------------